Marine Corps MOS 0351: Infantry Assault

 Infantry Assault Marines use several weapons as part of their jobs, including rockets and Anti-Personnel Obstacle Breaching Systems (APOBS).
 Their duties include providing rocket fire in support of rifle squads, platoons, and other companies within the infantry battalion.

-These Marines will use breaching and infiltration techniques when the infantry is on the offensive, and employ demolition and other countermeasures when in a defensive position.
-Noncommissioned officers in this job are usually assigned as gunners or as team, squad and section leaders.
+These Marines will use breaching and infiltration techniques when the infantry is on the offensive and employ demolition and other countermeasures when in a defensive position.
+Noncommissioned officers in this job are usually assigned as gunners or a team, squad and section leaders.

 Training for MOS 0351

 As with many Marine infantry jobs, where you attend recruit training will determine which infantry school you will attend as MOS 0351.
 Marines on the East Coast will attend infantry training school at Camp Geiger near Camp Lejeune in Jacksonville, Noth Carolina.
 After this training, Marines go on to training at Parris Island.

 The west coast school of infantry is at Marine Corps Recruit Depot in San Diego at Camp Pendleton.

 There are two separate schools within the School of Infantry: Infantry Training Battalion and Marine Combat Training.